JoseMath/multiregeneration/README.md

 solving](https://arxiv.org/abs/1912.04394), which finds all smooth and isolated complex solutions to a square system of polynomial equations.

-A tutorial on how to use this software can be found here [here](https://github.com/colinwcrowley/multiregeneration-tutorial).
+A tutorial on how to use this software can be found [here](https://github.com/colinwcrowley/multiregeneration-tutorial).

 Our implementaion has two main purposes: